 I spent about RMB 1,500 for an ultrasound at an international clinic in Shanghai compared to the RMB 80 my Chinese friend paid at a local hospital.

 The international hospitals might use higher-quality imported equipment, which is much less used compared to the equipment at local hospitals, but the price can still be quite a burden if you are paying yourself.

-Even if you speak Chinese it is basically impossible to book a doctor’s appointment over the phone for a local Shanghai hospital.
-So I went directly to Huashan hospital, which I normally choose for its good reputation and proximity to my home in Jingan district of Shanghai Puxi.
+Even if you speak Chinese it is basically impossible to book a Shanghai doctor appointment at a public hospital.
+So I went directly to Huashan hospital in Jingan district, which I normally choose for its good reputation.

 Fortunately, there are many guides with red ribbons nearby each line to help direct traffic and give information.
 The guide sent me to a very short line to get a number, but after I explained I had chronic asthma, the nurse said I would need to see a specialist doctor (专科医生, zhuānkē yīshēng), which would require booking a pre-appointment.